Sri Circle Maramma Temple

 • The temple is open every day in the morning between 6 AM and 12 PM, and in the evening between 4 PM and 8 PM.

-• During Navrathri, the temple is decorated with lights and flowers.
+• During Navratri, the temple is decorated with lights and flowers.
 It is also open till late night.
 Note that the temple is very crowded during these days.
 Navaratri is an annual nine-night festival dedicated to the goddess.

 Circle Maramma Temple decorated during Navrathri